ankuang05/DeFiIntel.ai/README.md

 - [x] Phase 2: Exploratory Data Analysis (EDA) & feature engineering
 - [x] Phase 3: Scam/fraud detection logic (heuristics & ML)
 - [x] Phase 4: Streamlit/FastAPI dashboard
-- [ ] Phase 5: LLM-powered chatbot/agent
+- [ ] Phase 5: LLM-powered chatbot/agent (planned for future release)
 - [ ] Phase 6: Documentation, deployment, and demo

 ## Contributing
 Pull requests and suggestions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## AI Agent Status
+The LLM-powered DeFi intelligence agent is planned for a future release.
+Public LLM APIs require payment for production use, making it infeasible for an open-source project to provide free access to all users.
+The current focus is on the powerful fraud detection features that are already working and ready for public use.